Spitz (protein)

-Spitz is a protein in fruit flies which is the major activator of Epidermal Growth Factor Receptor (EGFR).
+Spitz is a protein in Drosophila species which is the major activator of their epidermal growth factor receptor (EGFR).

 Function

 Spitz is produced as a transmembrane protein in the endoplasmic reticulum.
 There it associates with a cargo receptor called Star and is trafficked to the Golgi.
 In the Golgi, Spitz is cleaved by a protease called Rhomboid, which releases Spitz to be trafficked to the cell membrane and released out of the cell.
 From here it can bind EGFR on the surface of other cells, activating the receptor.
 Alternatively, Spitz can be bound and inactivated by Argos, inhibiting EGFR activation.

 Spitz is responsible for activating signaling of the Drosophila epidermal growth factor receptor (DER) and is involved in the development of the embryos, eyes, and wings of fruit flies.
 Spitz can be sequestered and prevented from binding to DER by the protein Argos (Aos) which then inhibits the epidermal growth factor receptor pathway.
 Over-expression of epidermal growth factor receptors contribute to human cancers, so the sequestering of activating ligands may be useful in developing ways to diminish EGFR ligands for cancer treatment.